GhumanNavneet/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-07_instructions.md

    ![Monitoring a pipeline in Azure Data Factory in the Azure Portal](Linked_Image_Files/M07-E02-T04-img01.png)

-1. To verify the copy worked as expected, open up your ADLS gen2 storage account and check to see your file was written as expected
+1. To verify the copy worked as expected, open up your **awdlsstuddxxxxxx** storage account and select containers and open data and then open output folder and view the file u can see the values same as that from the movies.csv file.

 ## Exercise 3: Transforming Data with Mapping Data Flow